 .zsh_aliases, but you can name this whatever you want:

-alias build="flutter pub run build_runner build --delete-conflicting-outputs" alias build:watch="flutter pub run build_runner build --delete-conflicting-outputs"
+alias build="flutter pub run build_runner build --delete-conflicting-outputs" alias build:watch="flutter pub run build_runner watch --delete-conflicting-outputs"

 Then, open up your

 This'll check to make sure that the file exists and if so, add it to the current context by using